kdw1000/WebUI/readme-engl.md

 **Configuration download:** The configuration set on this gateway via Web/UI can be downloaded as a file to the PC and saved using this function.

 **Configuration upload:** A configuration settings file saved on the PC can be uploaded to the gateway to apply the settings from the file. ***Caution: This action will cause your gateway settings to be lost.
-They will be clobbered by the uploaded file.
+They will be overwritten by the uploaded file.
 This may lock you out of the SSV/WebUI for further access.***

 **Configuration reset:** Allows you to reset the settings you made via SSV/WebUI to the factory default state.
 For details on the factory default IP address, etc., refer to the *Remote Maintenance Gateway RMG/938 - First Steps* manual (https://ssv-comm.de/forum/dokumente/RMG938_FS_A.pdf).